Read More

 Use a floss threader or water pick.
 A floss threader makes it easier to floss between teeth when you have braces.
 Alternatively, a water pick cleans by using a stream of water and is a fast, easy way to floss.

 Looking after your braces isn’t difficult.
 If you are interested in orthodontics, our specialist team will talk through how best to care for your braces.
-Book a consultation with the team at Gentle Dental today to find out if orthodontics is right for you.
+Get started by booking a consultation today at one of our Gentle Dental practices in Wellington, Lower Hutt or Upper Hutt to find out if orthodontics is right for you.